rob-g2-365/waveshare_epaper_picture_frame/README.md

 ![PCB board Silk Screen](./docs/images/pcb_board_silkscreen.jpg)

-### Assemble Main Part to Frame
+### Assemble the Main Part to Frame

 Remove the original back assembly from the picture frame.
 We do not need the back of the picture frame, the screws, or the stand.
 We only need the picture frame and the glass.

 Mark Drill Holes.
 (See frame back picture)
-Drill holes using a 5/64 or 2mm drill bit into the picture frame.
+Drill holes into the picture frame using a 5/64 or 2mm drill bit.

 Remove any stickers from the glass.
 Clean glass the glass using glass cleaner or isopropyl alcohol.
 Ensure that no fingerprints are on the inside glass.